abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 sudo mysql_secure_installation
 ```

-And you will be asked for some configuraiton of MariaDB Server.
-Also, type the new root password for MariaDB Server.
+You will be asked for some configuration of MariaDB Server.
+Type the new root password for MariaDB Server.

 ```
 Enter current password for root (enter for none): Press Enter